-Future sales (including potential sales of securities to White Lion pursuant to the Common Stock Purchase Agreement), or the perception of future sales, by us or our stockholders in the public market could cause the market price for the Common Stock to decline.
+Future sales (including potential sales of securities to White Lion pursuant to the White Lion Purchase Agreement), or the perception of future sales, by us or our stockholders in the public market could cause the market price for the Common Stock to decline.

 The sale of shares of our Common Stock in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of our Common Stock.
 These sales, or the possibility that these sales may occur, also might make it more difficult for the us to sell equity securities in the future at a time and at a price that it deems appropriate.
 In the future, we may issue our securities to raise capital or in connection with investments or acquisitions.
-For example, on July 16, 2024, we entered into the Common Stock Purchase Agreement (the "White Lion Purchase Agreement") with White Lion pursuant to which we may issue up to \$10,000,000 of shares of Common Stock following the effective date of a resale registration statement to be filed by us in the future.
+For example, we entered into the White Lion Purchase Agreement with White Lion during July 2024, pursuant to which we may issue up to \$30.0 million of shares of Common Stock.
 Additionally, we entered into the July 2024 Purchase Agreements for approximately \$50.0 million of gross proceeds.
 The amount of shares of Common Stock issued or issuable upon exercise or conversion of securities issued in connection with a capital raise or an investment or acquisition could constitute a material portion of the then-outstanding shares of our Common Stock.
 Any issuance of additional securities in connection with capital raising activities, investments or acquisitions may result in additional dilution to our stockholders.